Bnei-Baruch/auto-translate/README.md

 to clear text files using the following rules:

   * By default all paragraphs are put on new lines and all other newlines are removed.
-  * There is an optional *chunk* argument, which allows to split the text not only by paraphs but also by sentences and characters.
+  * There is an optional *chunk* argument, which allows to split the text not only by paragraphs but also by sentences and characters or not to split at all.
   * The number of characters taken when chunk option equals 'characters' is passed as an argument.
   * When chunk option equals 'sentences' the sentences boundaries are determined by predefined regular expressions located in regex_{lang}.py file.
+  * When chunk option is 'joined' all paragraphs in the same Ot are joined.
   * After the initial clear text content is created it is altered using regular expressions describing language specific replace directives.
     These regular expressions are also defined in regex_{lang}.py.
+  * A heuristic for optimizing text entries located in zohar_split_letters.py can be optioanaly executed at this stage.
   * Creates html file for every input file containing chunking summary.

+### zohar_split_letters.py

+This script gets english and hebrew text files and the maximum number of words per english text entry and outputs new pair of files where for every Ot is split so that the length of its texts sections will not diverge too much from the requested number of words.

 #### zohar_process_root.py
   This script runs zohar_download_article.py and then zohar_preprocess_article.py on all links contained in the article tree on kabbalahmedia.info website.